hackerb9/absldr/README.md

-# absldr: The ½-stage loader for your H89
+# ABSLDR

-Run arbitrary programs on the H89 microcomputer without a floppy drive by loading them over the serial port.
+Run arbitrary programs on the Heath H89 microcomputer without a floppy drive by loading them over the serial port.

 ____

-# WARNING: THIS IS UNTESTED AND MAY NOT WORK.
+# WARNING: THIS IS NOT YET WORKING.
 ____

 ## Description